Auditing a Course

 Undergraduate students are required to complete 45 of their final 60 credits as matriculated students in residence at UW Tacoma.
 Some degree programs may have stricter residency requirements.

-To seek an exception to the residency requirement, you need to submit a graduation petition to the UW Tacoma Registrar for review by the Academic Policy and Curriculum Committee.
+To seek an exception to the residency requirement, you need to submit a graduation petition to the UW Tacoma Registrar for review by the Academic Policy and Curriculum Committee (APCC).
 If an exception is granted, you still must present a minimum of 45 credits taken in residence as a matriculated student to be awarded a UW degree.

 Prerequisites and Registration Restrictions